 Definition of Malarial Disease in Children

-Malaria is a disease that is caused by the parasite known as plasmodium, which is predominant in Africa.
+Malaria is a disease that is caused by a parasite known as plasmodium, which is predominant in Africa.
 The most fatal species of plasmodium is known as P. falciparum.
 Malarial disease is an intermittent fever that is caused by plasmodium protozoa which invade the red blood cells and are obligate intracellular organisms.

 Epidemiology of Malaria in Children

 The mode of transmission of the protozoan responsible for malaria is via the bite of the infected female mosquito of the anopheline species.
 Approximately 3 billion people in the world are at risk of acquiring malaria due to living in one of the endemic 108 countries.

 Plasmodium falciparum is responsible for approximately 243 million cases worldwide and was implicated in at least 860,000 deaths per year.
 Up to 80% of the cases are young children who are less than 5 years of age.

 Approximately 2.4 billion of the world population are at risk of acquiring plasmodium falciparum due to being in exposure to the parasite.
 Unfortunately, the protozoan is responsible for a significant number of cases in areas where medical facilities are limited and the risk of long-term complications is usually high.

 Plasmodium vivax is responsible for a milder form of the disease that is less commonly associated with high fatality compared to P. falciparum.
 P. vivax malaria is more common in South Asia and Latin America.

 As part of studying the epidemiology of malaria, it is also important to understand some important definitions such as malaria control, malaria elimination and malaria eradication.